Skip to main content

 Connecting Meraki SD-WAN hubs

-After carefully completing the background requirements, all Meraki hub networks should be visible in the list of Meraki networks in Secure Connect > Sites > Add Sites.
+All Meraki hub networks in your org should be visible in the list of Meraki networks in Secure Connect > Sites > Add Sites.
 The user experience for connecting either a hub or spoke to Secure Connect remains the same.

 Select all the hubs that you want to connect to Secure Connect.
 We have simplified and retained the same user experience for connecting a spoke network to Secure Connect.